Prospective: Information for the User

 Do not take Citalopram Sandoz

-Even if you have finished treatment with MAOIs, you need to wait 2 weeks before starting your treatment with citalopram.
+Even if you have finished treatment with MAOIs, you need to wait 2 weeks before starting treatment with citalopram.

 Warnings and precautions